gwillgues/Reverse-Shells/README.md

 # Golang

 Golang reverse shell.
-Does runtime OS detection and selects propert shell for Windows, Mac, and Linux.
+Does runtime OS detection and selects proper shell for Windows, Mac, and Linux.
 Is not detected currently by Microsoft Defender.
 To Compile:

 Linux: